Male Prenatal Daily Packets

 7 high-quality ingredients

 Using seven essential ingredients, our men's preconception vitamins are formulated to help take out the guesswork in determining which nutrients can be taken on your journey to pregnancy.
 The Male Prenatal Daily Packets were carefully developed using peer-reviewed studies that reflect the latest research in male fertility, nutrient deficiencies, and pregnancy outcomes.
 The formula development of these prenatals for men was led by a Harvard-trained urologist and a registered dietitian-nutritionist.
-Not only were the specific ingredients selected for the male prenatal vitamin based on strength of evidence, but the dosages of each ingredient are also evidence based to ensure adequate impact on sperm health.
+Not only were the specific ingredients selected for the male prenatal vitamin based on strength of evidence, but the dosages of each ingredient are also evidence based to ensure adequate impact on sperm quality and health.

 We do our homework.
 See the research behind Male Prenatal Daily Packets.